locnnil/workshop/docs/contributing.rst

 ~~~~~~~~~~~~~~

 - **Check coupled code elements**:
-  Verify that coupled code elements, files, and directories are adjacent.
+  Verify that coupled code elements, files and directories are adjacent.
   For instance, store test data close to the corresponding test code.

 - **Group variable declaration and initialisation**: